 - Overstimulation.
 Sometimes milk production can be overstimulated by too much pumping or by taking lactogenic herbs.

 - Medical reasons.
-Occasionally medical causes contribute to oversupply or hyperlactation.
-For example hormonal issues including thyroid disorders, certain medications, a prolactinoma (a benign tumour of the pituitary gland) or any condition affecting the part of the brain that regulates the pituitary gland (hypothalamic-pituitary disorders).
+Occasionally an underlying health issue may contribute to oversupply or hyperlactation.
+For example endocrine/hormonal issues including thyroid disorders, a prolactinoma (a benign tumour of the pituitary gland) or any condition affecting the part of the brain that regulates the pituitary gland (hypothalamic-pituitary disorders).
 Your doctor will help diagnose these situations.

-- Poor latch.
-How a baby is latched (attached to the breast) affects how easily they can get the milk they need.
+- Poor latch or difficulty feeding.
+How a baby is latched (attached to the breast) and how competent they are at coordinating sucking, swallowing and breathing affects how easily they can get the milk they need.
 A poor latch is sometimes thought to add to excess milk production if a baby feeds very frequently to try to get the volume they need.
-In many cases however, a poor latch will tend to reduce a milk supply over time.
+In many cases however, a poor latch or difficulty breastfeeding will tend to reduce a milk supply over time.

 Tips for managing oversupply